morwarid1/morwarid1.github.io/cv.md

 ## PROFESSIONAL SUMMARY

-Proactive Data Analyst with a background in Business Analytics.
+Data Analyst with three years of experience working with data.
 Strong problem-solving, analyzing, and researching skills.
 Experienced in modeling, interpreting, and reporting data.
-Excellence in working with cross-functional business teams to better serve clients in making data-driven decisions.
-Recognized for maximizing performance by implementing appropriate project analysis.
+Recognized for maximizing performce by implementing appropriate project analysis.
+Highly educated, possessing a Bachelor's Degree in Business Analytics and professional Certificate in Data Analytics and Data Immersion.

 ----------